 What we have done

 appointed a Parish Safeguarding Officer

-adopted a safeguarding policy, which can be found here
+adopted a safeguarding policy, Promoting a Safer Church, which can be found here

 implemented 'safer recruitment' procedures for all our volunteers who may come into contact with children and vulnerable adults.
 This includes completing a confidential declaration, the provision of two references, DBS checks and safeguarding training appropriate to the work undertaken

 risk assessed all our routine activities, and ensured that we carry out risk assessments for one-off activities

 adopted a policy on the recruitment of ex-offenders, which can be found here

 The Parish Safeguarding Officer reports to each meeting of the Church Council.

 What to do if you have any concerns about safeguarding